MarcinMrtn/GettingAndCleaningData/CodeBook.md

 `features`, `feature_names`, `selected_feature_indices` - features loaded from input file, feature names and indices that represent mean or standard deviation respectively
 `activity_labels` - activity labels loaded from an input file
 `data_combined` - a combined data set that contains subjects, activities and measurements data
-`data_grouped` - a data set that is grouped by subject and actifity
+`data_grouped` - a data set that is grouped by subject and activity
 `data_combined_averages` - the final data set that contains an average of each measurement for each activity and subject